My colleague Marc Ambinder has a great post on the politics of obesity, writing:

 We all know the food industry is not in business to make us healthier, no matter its claims.
 What we've traded off for the so-called "free food market" is a socialized health care cost.
 It's time we push back on the assumption that individuals have the "right" to make unhealthy "choices" when in fact their real choice is to buy what they can afford--and defer the true cost of the ill health that results on the nation as a whole.
 The Maine program is an excellent first step...let's hope many more follow.

-Ellen Ruppel Shell is the author of the forthcoming book The Job: Work and It’s Future in a Time of Radical Change.
+Ellen Ruppel Shell is a professor of journalism at Boston University.
+She is the author of The Job: Work and It’s Future in a Time of Radical Change.